openobserve/openobserve-docs/docs/howto/ingest_cloudwatch_logs.md

 ![Create delivery stream 1](./images/cloudwatch_firehose/create_delivery_stream_1.webp)
 1. Give it the name `MyCloudwatchStream1`
 1. Enter the HTTP endpoint URL (What you got from `Step 1`)
-    1. `https://api.zinc.dev/aws/orgname/streamname/_kinesis_firehose` if you are using Zinc Cloud.
+    1. `https://api.openobserve.ai/aws/orgname/streamname/_kinesis_firehose` if you are using OpenObserve Cloud.
-    1. `https://yourdomain.com/aws/orgname/streamname/_kinesis_firehose` if you are hosting a ZincObserve installation yourself.
-Remember that if you are self hosting ZincObserve then your endpoint must be a publicly accessible HTTPS endpoint in order for Kinesis Firehose to send the data,
+    1. `https://yourdomain.com/aws/orgname/streamname/_kinesis_firehose` if you are hosting a OpenObserve installation yourself.
+Remember that if you are self hosting OpenObserve then your endpoint must be a publicly accessible HTTPS endpoint in order for Kinesis Firehose to send the data,
 1. You will also need to enter the `access key` that you got from `Step 1`.
 We will change the name of the stream to `cloudwatch` so we have a dedicated stream.
 ![Destination settings](./images/cloudwatch_firehose/destination_settings.webp)
 1. Click `Create delivery stream` to complete the setup.